A chart file is a JSON file that contains the chart data. For an example of a complete chart file, see the chart of Sunniesnow Sample.

 : float number.timeDependent

-: none.Controls the global speed (of shrinking circles).
+: no.Controls the global speed (of shrinking circles).
 You can set it to zero or negative values.

 The current global speed is used to scale the speed of shrinking circles of all notes